SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/include/glossary.rst

        modes.
 The default is to use the fast samples for calculating gains.
        Alternatively, you can set this property separately for each correlated modality using `correlated.<modality>.phasegains`_.

-   * - .. _phaseweights:

-       **phaseweights**
-     - phaseweights={True, False}
-     - When set, SOFSCAN will calculate proper noise weights for the phase scan data as well as the high-frequency timestream, under the expectation that the phase noise can be dominated by 1/f-type behaviour on the relevant timescales.  the calculation of phase weights improves the reliability of the photometry.
-See weighting_, phases_, and chopped_.

    * - .. _pixeldata: